 Pay your entire premium upfront.
-You can choose to pay insurance premiums once a month or once a year instead of a monthly billing cycle.
+You can choose to pay your insurance premiums once a year rather than on a monthly billing cycle.
 While making a smaller payment each month requires less money upfront, it often costs more since insurers often offer discounts to businesses that pay an annual premium.

 Keep continuous coverage.
 While it’s possible to purchase professional liability coverage when you start a project and drop coverage when you complete the project, this cost-cutting strategy can backfire.
 To collect insurance benefits, your “claims-made” professional liability policy must be active: